 Retiring… Then Unretiring?

 There are a few reasons for this trend.
-Likely diminishing concern of COVID exposure is one reason; however, for some workers, rising costs could also be a key factor.
+For some workers, rising costs could also be a key factor.

 The age to retire may differ from person to person, and it can also change!
 Life expectancy is a huge unknown.
 Historically, age of retirement depended on when you could collect Social Security or other benefits but now it seems to have a lot more to do with how robust a person’s/couple’s savings is, or whether or not continuing to perform the work is possible.
 With inflation on the rise, studies show that many Americans are intentionally delaying retirement efforts.4

 The recent EBRI/Greenwald Research Retirement Confidence Survey of more than 3,000 American retirees and workers aged 25 and older confirmed how important it is to adjust our anticipated age of retirement throughout the planning years.
 In 2021, “about one in four workers adjusted the age at which they plan to retire, including 17 percent who now plan to retire later and 6 percent who plan to retire earlier.”5